 The University of Washington transitioned to an online education model in light of COVID-19.
-Classes and instruction will be offered remotely throughout spring quarter which begins on March 30.
+Classes and instruction are currently being offered remotely throughout spring and summer quarters.
 The LSJ Department is providing the following resources and guidance to support remote education.

 This page will be updated regularly with resources and recommendations for teaching online and supporting your students during the COVID-19 outbreak.